Beyond End-to-End Video Models: An LLM-Based Multi-Agent System for Educational Video Generation: Introduction

-To address this question, we formulate the instructional video generation process as a structured multi-agent collaboration framework.
-In this framework, specialized LLM-based agents are tasked with distinct roles: rigorous reasoning, executable illustration, and pedagogical narration.
+To address this question, we formulate the instructional video generation process as a structured LLM-based multi-agent system, which combines role-specialized agent modules with a collaborative multi-agent harness for orchestration, validation, and template-based assembly.
+In this system, specialized LLM-based agents are tasked with distinct roles: rigorous reasoning, executable illustration, and pedagogical narration.
 We model video synthesis as a progressive script construction process, in which intermediate reasoning steps, visual specifications, and pedagogical explanations are incrementally organized into unified, machine-executable scripts with explicit structural constraints.
 This modular design not only alleviates the cognitive burden on individual models but also facilitates fine-grained supervision at each stage of content generation.
 Crucially, by transforming video synthesis into a controllable script generation problem, our approach enables LLMs to precisely regulate semantic structure, temporal coherence, and pedagogical consistency, ensuring rigor throughout the generated content.

 Based on this formulation, we propose \textbf{\ourmethod} (\textbf{L}LM-based Multi-\textbf{A}gent \textbf{S}ystem for \textbf{E}ducational \textbf{V}ideo), an end-to-end system for high-fidelity instructional video generation.
-First, \ourmethod adopts a hierarchical collaboration system orchestrated by a central agent, which decomposes high-level instructional objectives into executable subtasks.
-Under this system, three specialized working agents operate in concert: (1) a \textit{Solution Agent} for rigorous problem solving, generating step-by-step analytical reasoning; (2) an \textit{Illustration Agent} for visual content generation, which produces executable visualization code (e.g., Python/Manim) rather than direct pixel synthesis; and (3) a \textit{Narration Agent} for pedagogical script generation, producing learner-friendly explanatory texts aligned with the solution.
-The Orchestrating Agent systematically aggregates these validated outputs into a unified video specification, combining structured scripts, rendering codes, and synchronized narration for final compilation.
+First, \ourmethod adopts a collaborative multi-agent harness: the central Orchestrating Agent decomposes high-level instructional objectives into executable subtasks, dispatches them to role-specialized working agents, and aggregates validated outputs through a shared production state.
+Under this harness, three specialized working agents operate in concert: (1) a \textit{Solution Agent} for rigorous problem solving, generating step-by-step analytical reasoning; (2) an \textit{Illustration Agent} for visual content generation, which produces executable visualization code (e.g., Python/Manim) rather than direct pixel synthesis; and (3) a \textit{Narration Agent} for pedagogical script generation, producing learner-friendly explanatory texts aligned with the solution.
+The Orchestrating Agent systematically aggregates these validated outputs into a unified video specification, combining structured scripts, rendering code, and synchronized narration for final compilation.

 Second, to ensure the output quality and global consistency, \ourmethod incorporates a \textit{heterogeneous critique mechanism} that provides multi-level verification.
 Each agent's output undergoes rigorous inspection across three dimensions: \textbf{semantic rubrics} for pedagogical correctness, \textbf{tool-based execution} for functional feasibility (e.g., code compilation), and \textbf{rule-based constraints} for structural compliance (e.g., function usage and keyword matching).
 When any validation criterion is violated, detailed critique feedback triggers an iterative refinement loop.
 This critique--revision cycle continues until all constraints are satisfied, enabling systematic error correction and stable convergence toward high-quality instructional content.